 4. a.
 The department shall establish by rule procedures for making a finding of presumption of death when no body can be found.
 The department shall also provide by rule the responsibility for completing and signing the medical certification of cause of death in such circumstances.
 The presumptive death certificate shall be in a form prescribed by the state registrar and filed in the county where the death was presumed to occur.

 b.
-The division shall provide for the correction, substitution, or removal of a presumptive death certificate when the body of the person is later found, additional facts are discovered, or the person is discovered to be alive.
+The department shall provide for the correction, substitution, or removal of a presumptive death certificate when the body of the person is later found, additional facts are discovered, or the person is discovered to be alive.

 5. Upon the activation of an electronic death record system, each person with a duty related to death certificates shall participate in the electronic death record system.
 A person with a duty related to a death certificate includes but is not limited to a physician as defined in section 135.1, a physician assistant, an advanced registered nurse practitioner, a funeral director, and a county recorder.